 You can also choose to optimize for a longer, more specific keyphrase, represented by the tail in the image above.
 These longer keyphrases are also called long-tail keyphrases.
 They get less search traffic, but they usually have a higher conversion value.
 That is because they focus more on a specific product or topic.
 For example, a lot of people would probably search for the generic term ‘snacks’.
 And, fewer people would search for the long tail keyphrase – ‘healthy snacks for children’.
 Still, there’s a higher chance that the people who use the long tail keyphrase will find what they are looking for because they used a more specific term.

 Longer keyphrases make it harder to optimize your post.
 Since you’ll need to repeatedly use a large number of words close to each other, it will be hard to keep your copy readable.
-Of course, Yoast SEO Premium can help you solve that puzzle.
+Of course, Yoast SEO Premium and Yoast SEO for Shopify can help you solve that puzzle.
 It recognizes word forms and lets you optimize for synonyms and related keyphrases as well.
 It’s also the other way around: using a single focus keyword might make it easier to optimize the post.
 But it will be harder for that post to rank.
 The competition will be fiercer.

 What does the keyphrase length assessment in Yoast SEO do?